GabrielBossardi/rest-api-for-csv-files/README.md

 ### Prerequisites

+- Python 3.11
-- Python 3.6 or higher
+- Docker version 20.10.24 or higher
-- Poetry (see below for installation instructions)
+- Poetry version 1.4.2 or higher (see below for installation instructions)

+### Docker Installation

+To install Docker, please follow the installation instructions at https://docs.docker.com/get-docker/.

 ### Poetry Installation